mlrun/mlrun/docs/change-log/_index.md

 - Supports Redis as an online feature set
 <br>See [Redis target store](../data-prep/ingest-data-fs.html#redis-target-store-tech-preview)
 - The out-of-the-box feature store steps are available with the pandas engine
+- Supports GCP objects as data source for the feature store

 **UI**
 - The Labels in the **Models > Overview** tab can be edited